FuelLabs/sway-applications/multisig-wallet/SPECIFICATION.md

 1. Changes the threshold required for execution of transactions.
 2. Reverts when:
    1. The constructor has not been called.
-   2. When the new threshold is greater than the total weight of the owners.
+   2. The new threshold is greater than the total weight of the owners.
    3. Signature recovery failed.
    4. Recovered addresses are not in ascending order.
-   5. The number of approvals does not meet the threshold
+   5. The number of approvals does not meet the threshold.

 ### `set_weights()`

+1. Adds users which are able to vote on the execution of transactions.
+2. Reverts when:
+   1. The constructor has not been called.
+   2. Signature recovery failed.
+   3. The total approval weighting of owners is less than or equal to zero
+   4. The new total weighting is less than the threshold

 ### `transfer()`